-The tested LCV comes with no door bins, centre cubby or cup holders.
+The tested LCV comes with no door bins, centre cubby, or cup holders.
 Neither is it equipped with those confusing buttons of modern vehicles.
-Rather, in addition to easy-to-operate and pen-drive enabled central audio system, it comes with basic equipment needed by a vehicle’s driver.
+Rather, in addition to an easy-to-operate and pen-drive enabled central audio system, it comes with the basic equipment needed by a vehicle’s driver.
 Super Carry’s best description is: “it does what it says on the tin.”

 Ride and handling

 Day one: Upon leaving Boulos premises located along Acme Road, Ikeja, Lagos, from where we picked up the vehicle, we decided to head for Lagos-Ibadan Expressway.
 Having in mind that a prospective owner might be a goods distributor, who might have to make delivery to customers located via rough terrains, we located one of the roughest topographies in the country.
 It is a town known as Ibafo, in Ogun State.
 We were ready for the worst.
 Our consolation is that Boulos GM Sales and Marketing, Mr. Evans, hinted that the company now has a version built and equipped for the 24-hour mobile workshop(Thank God for that).

 But the Super Carry, like an SUV, proves to be a tall truck with the ability to wade through untarred interior roads with minimum or no hiccups.

 It glided over street roads that are almost cut to half as well as potholes of a premier league football size and a few tank traps.
 Super Carry’s suspensions are able to soak the vibrations, with minimum noise sent into the body.